-What do you call a group of Rabbits?
+What is a group of rabbits called?

 A group of young or baby rabbits is called a nest.
 A small group of rabbits from a single mating would be known as a litter.

 Is a group of rabbits called a Fluffle?

 The simple answer is Yes, it’s quite a new description and one we like.
 Watching a fluffle of wild rabbits play in the meadows is super cute.

 The Hare is a cousin of the rabbit, and a group of Hares is known as a drove, less commonly called a husk.

 The name given to any group of animals is a Collective Noun.